paulzeitz/paulzeitz.github.io/faq.md

 <li><details><summary><i>How are the problems graded?</i> </summary>
     Each problem is worth 7 points, so a perfect score is 35 points.
 Perfect scores are rare; perhaps one or two participants achieve this.
 The median score is usually around 7 points (i.e., about half the students solve more than one problem, and about half solve less than one problem).
     </details></li>
-* _If this exam is so hard, why should I take it?
-I won't win!_
+<li><details><summary><i>If this exam is so hard, why should I take it?
+I won't win!</i> </summary>
-    Winning is not the point!
+    "Winning" is not the point!
+BAMO is a fun challenge.
+For most people, even people who love math, it is a new experience to spend four hours doing nothing but thinking deeply about mathematics.
+And you will meet other people who share your interests.
+And the awards ceremony, open to all participants, is another great experience.
+   </details></li>
+  <li><details><summary><i>Tell me more about the awards ceremony.
+Are there prizes?</i> </summary>
+    A week or so after the graders finish their work, we have an awards ceremony (held at <a href="https://msri.org">MSRI</a> since 2006) that features a talk by an excellent mathematician, followed by announcements of the top scoring individuals and teams.
+Prize winners receive cash, books, certificates, sometimes trophies or mathematical scultpures.
+Winning teams get certificates for food.
+While it is certainly an honor to get an award, the real point of the awards ceremony is to celebrate mathematics itself. <a href="https://paulzeitz.github.io/archives/speakers/">Here</a>  is list of past speakers.
+   </details></li>
 </ul>
 </details>